cqcallaw/openbsd-router/README.md

 ```

 ## Multihoming with Hurricane Electric
 If Hurricane Electric's tunneling service is deployed together with some other IPv6 link (i.e. [IPv6 multihoming](https://en.wikipedia.org/wiki/Multihoming#IPv6_multihoming)), requests that originate from addresses in the HE prefix must be routed through the HE tunnel, or response packets may get dropped by the service.
-This type of packet loss can be avoided with source-based routing, which routes traffic sourced from the HE prefix to the HE tunnel instead of using the standard routing tables.
-Source-based routing can be enabled with the following `pf.conf` rules:
+This type of packet loss can be avoided with source-based routing, which routes traffic based on source address instead of destination address.
+To enabled source-based routing for the HE tunnel:

+1. **Remove** any default route configuration from the tunnel interface file `hostname.gif0`
+2. Add the following rules to `/etc/pf.conf`:
 ```
 ...
 lan = "em0"